 Friday, May 31 - Friday, June 7

-EuroAsia Shorts returns for an annual week of short films from Asia, Europe, and the United States, presented at embassies and cultural centers throughout Washington, D.C, May 31 - June 7.
-Each evening is tied together by the festival theme, Youth, and includes an audience discussion and occasional special receptions.
-Come join an international cinematic dialogue that is uniquely Washingtonian.
+EuroAsia Shorts returned for an annual week of short films from Asia, Europe, and the United States, presented at embassies and cultural centers throughout Washington, D.C, May 31 - June 7.
+Each evening was tied together by the festival theme, Youth, and included an audience discussion and occasional special receptions.
+An international cinematic dialogue that was uniquely Washingtonian.

 Friday, May 31 @ 6:30 pm

 This year EuroAsia Shorts launched a new format with the addition of two more countries (AUSTRIA and INDONESIA) and thus an additional sixth short film night.
 The action started with a new early opening event on Friday, May 31, hosted by the Korean Cultural Center Washington, D.C and the Austrian Cultural Forum Washington, featuring films from Korea and Austria at the Korean Cultural Center Washington, D.C.
 The screening featured award-winning and rarely seen short films and a cultural Q&A with the Austrian film expert Oliver C. Speck (Associate Professor of Film Studies at Virginia Commonwealth University) and Korean language expert Jihye Moon (Department of Modern and Classical Languages at George Mason University).
 The program had been followed by a Korean-Austrian reception!

 South Korea, 2018, 12 min.

 Entering the job market can be tough.
 Stuck in a menial job at a hairdresser, however, Kyung is about to reignite her secret passion: boxing.

 The Angler (더 앵글러)